TUMFTM/mod_vehicle_dynamics_control/Readme.md

 ![Control Architecture](control_architecture.png)

 A video of the performance at the Monteblanco track can be found [here](https://www.youtube.com/watch?v=-vqQBuTQhQw).
 Current updates on the project status and a list of related scientific publications are available [here](https://www.ftm.mw.tum.de/en/main-research/vehicle-dynamics-and-control-systems/roborace-autonomous-motorsport/).
+If you find this repository useful and base your work upon it, please cite [Minimum curvature trajectory planning and control for an autonomous race car](https://www.tandfonline.com/doi/abs/10.1080/00423114.2019.1631455).

 ### Disclaimer
 This software is provided *as-is* and has not been subject to a certified safety validation.
 Autonomous Driving is a highly complex and dangerous task.
 In case you plan to use this software on a vehicle, it is by all means required that you assess the overall safety of your project as a whole.
 By no means is this software a replacement for a valid safety-concept.
 See the license for more details.